roots/bud/docs/config.md

 Now you can use your configuration file with the `webpack-cli`.

-Note that some functionality from Bud packages may not work with this setup.
+Note that some (non-essential) functionality from Bud packages may not work with this setup.

 You will, for instance, need to provde your own `ProgressPlugin` in your configuration (if you want one).
-The Bud CLI renders the progress bar using a callback passed to the compiler on initialization.